Skip to content

 Common questions

-Jonathan Tropper studied English as an undergraduate at Yeshiva University and later received a master's degree in creative writing from New York University.
-These academic paths provided the structure for his future literary career.
+Tropper grew up in the Riverdale section of the Bronx, New York City.
+He studied English as an undergraduate at Yeshiva University and earned a master's degree in creative writing at New York University.
+At age 18, he briefly studied in Israel.